Pay Transparency and Gender Equality: Introduction

 \section{Introduction}

-The 5th of April 2018 was the first deadline for more than 10,000 UK firms to publish gender equality statistics.
-Before then, fewer than 3 percent of UK firms had ever publicly disclosed this information (\citealt{geo2015iff}).
-The following day, newspapers widely covered these results.
-The second deadline fell in April 2019 and again drew significant media attention (\textit{BBC} \citeyear*{bbc2018}, \textit{The Guardian} \citeyear*{guardian2018}, \textit{Financial Times} \citeyear*{ft2018}, \textit{Financial Times} \citeyear*{ft2019}).\footnote{In mid-March 2020, just two weeks before the publication deadline, the requirement to publish gender equality data was temporarily paused due to the Coronavirus outbreak.
-At that time, only half of firms had published their data (\textit{Financial Times} \citeyear*{ft2020}).}

-While the UK is the only country in which some companies are required to disclose their gender pay gaps publicly, many governments are adopting pay transparency policies with the aim of improving gender equality.\footnote{Following the recommendations of the European Commission, Austria, Denmark, Italy, and Germany introduced transparency laws, for instance.
-See \cite{aumayr2018pay} for a summary of European pay transparency policies.
-Though pay transparency requirements are less common in the United States, many states have prohibited employers from imposing pay secrecy clauses on their employees (\citealt{siniscalco2017state}).} The underlying hypothesis is that neither employers nor employees may fully realize the extent of gender disparities in their firm, or in competing ones.
-By making this apparent, pay transparency is meant to act as an information shock that alters the bargaining power of male and female employees vis-à-vis the firm in opposite ways (\citealt{cullen2018salary}, \citealt{cullen2019equilibrium}).
-Coupled with the potential negative effects of unequal pay on firms' reputation, pay transparency incentivizes targeted firms to hire more women in better paid positions, and discourages the promotion of male employees (\citealt{johnson2020regulation}).
-In turn, this could translate into improved pay and occupational outcomes for women relative to men.
+In recent years, many governments have adopted pay transparency policies with the aim of improving gender equality.\footnote{Following the recommendations of the European Commission, Austria, Denmark, Italy, and Germany introduced transparency laws (\citealt{aumayr2018pay}).
+Though pay transparency requirements are less common in the United States, many states have prohibited employers from imposing pay secrecy clauses on their employees (\citealt{siniscalco2017state}).} By increasing the salience of gender gaps in the labor market, transparency measures are meant to act as an information shock that may alter the relative bargaining power of male and female employees vis-\`{a}-vis the firm.
+Coupled with the potential negative effects of unequal pay on firms’ reputation, transparency policies have the potential to improve women’s relative pay and career outcomes.
+The magnitude of these effects is also likely to depend on how strong and salient the information shock is.

-This paper tests these theoretical predictions in the UK setting.
-The British government passed the \textit{Equality Act 2010 (Gender Pay Gap Information) Regulations 2017} in February 2017.
-The act mandates that all firms registered in Great Britain with at least 250 employees must publish a series of indicators on a dedicated government website, including percentage mean and median gender hourly pay differentials, and the percentage of women in each quartile of the wage distribution.
+This paper studies the impact of pay transparency in a context where firms' gender equality performance is publicly disclosed.
+Each year since 2018, UK firms with at least 250 employees have been required to publish a series of gender equality indicators both on their own websites and on a dedicated government website.
+These indicators include percentage gaps in mean and median hourly pay, and the percentage of women in each quartile of the firm's wage distribution.